brianbills21/profit-trailer/Anderson Strat with EMAGAIN/README.md

 - It clears the bags in less than a day if you're patient.

-- Oh and, if you want to reserve a percentage of you BTC without spending it all, here are some parameters:
+- Oh and, if you want to reserve a percentage of your BTC without spending it all, here are some parameters:
 ```
  THE PRICE IN BTC YOU WILL MAKE THE FIRST BUY AT: